Julie Orlemanski

 Biography

 I teach and write about texts from the late Middle Ages and theoretical and methodological questions in present-day literary studies.
-I am co-editor, with James Simpson, of the Norton Anthology of English Literature, Eleventh Edition, Vol. A, The Middle Ages (forthcoming in 2023).
-I am also co-editor, with Shazia Jagot and Sara Ritchey, of postmedieval: a journal of medieval cultural studies.
-Our recent editorial introduction, “What Might a Journal Be?” is accessible here.
+I am co-editor, with James Simpson, of the Norton Anthology of English Literature, Eleventh Edition, Vol. A, The Middle Ages (2024).
+In January 2025, I begin as Book-Review Editor at the journal Exemplaria: Medieval, Early Modern, Theory, in which role I commission book-review essays.
+(Please reach out to pitch ideas!)
+Most recently I guest-edited the essay cluster “Grounds for a Trans-Regional Medieval Studies, Beyond the Global” for postmedieval: a journal of medieval cultural studies.
+My editorial introduction is freely accessible here.

 Select Publications